(Love Is) Thicker Than Water

-"(Love Is) Thicker Than Water" is a song performed by Andy Gibb, released in September 1977 as the second and final single from his debut album, Flowing Rivers.
+"(Love Is) Thicker Than Water" is a song performed by Andy Gibb, released in September 1977 as the second and final single by RSO Records from his debut album, Flowing Rivers (1977).
 The song was his second single that topped the US Billboard Hot 100.
-It was mainly written by Barry Gibb, with help from Andy Gibb.
+It was mainly written by Barry Gibb, with help from Andy Gibb and produced by Gibb-Galuten-Richardson.
 The B-side of this song was "Words and Music" in the US, but "Flowing Rivers" in the UK.
 It became a gold record.

 Billboard magazine describes the song as "a midtempo ballad that changes pace from a lushly romantic and soft [Andy] Gibb vocal to an uptempo instrumental drive.
 Plenty of melody and another catchy hook".
 Cash Box said that "the choral harmonies are full of pop appeal, while the arrangement adds a grandiose touch that will attract more progressive tastes."

 Writing and recording

 "(Love Is) Thicker Than Water" was written by Barry Gibb in Bermuda with Andy Gibb credited as co-writer.
 Andy Gibb later revealed writing a song with Barry: